-ROUTE HIGH VOLTAGE AND GROUND WIRES
+ROUTE HIGH VOLTAGE AND GROUND WIRES Any excess high voltage field wiring should be trimmed and secu

 Any excess high voltage field wiring should be trimmed and secured away from any low voltage field wiring.
 To facilitate a conduit, a cutout is located on the bottom of the control box.
 Connect conduit to the control box using a proper conduit fitting.